Where to Buy DWN Trees

 Octoberfest Peach

-Late-season, medium size clingstone peach with freestone flavor.
+Late-season, medium size clingstone peach with the color and flavor of a classic midseason freestone.
 Firm, yellow/red skin, yellow flesh streaked red from the center.
-Ripens late September to mid October in Central CA. Good for dessert and freezing.
+Ripens late September to mid October in Central CA. Used fresh and for freezing.
 Heavy bearing tree.
 750 hours.
 Self-fruitful.
 (Zaiger)

 Suncrest Peach

 Large, very firm, fine-flavored, yellow freestone.
 Bright red skin over yellow.
-Suncrest is the peach immortalized by the book Epitaph for a Peach: Four Seasons on My Family Farm, by David Mas Masumoto (1995).
+Suncrest is the peach immortalized by the book “Epitaph for a Peach: Four Seasons on My Family Farm”, by David Mas Masumoto (1995).
 Harvest late July in Central CA. Frost hardy blossoms, consistent producer.
 Originated in Fresno, CA. Introduced in 1959.
 500 hours.
 Self-fruitful.

 Bartlett Pear